Now booking · Friday consults

 You don't need an Oscar for red-carpet treatment.

 Behind the door at 11980 San Vicente, the chair reclines, the music softens, the light shifts.
 You close your eyes.
-Thirty-five years of clinical experience meets twenty in this neighborhood — biomimetic veneers that look like the tooth you were born with, whitening that doesn't bite, a digital smile preview before a single thing changes.
+Over thirty years of clinical experience meets over twenty-five in this neighborhood — biomimetic veneers that look like the tooth you were born with, whitening that doesn't bite, a digital smile preview before a single thing changes.

 This is dentistry as personal care.
 As ritual.
 As the rare Westside indulgence that gives back, every time you smile.